The Best Bars For A First Date In Miami

 Taking a date to Gramps is like having them meet your best friend, or your dog.
 If they don’t like it, it was probably never going to work out.
 Because what’s not to like about Gramps?
 It’s a tropical bar that blends old Florida dive-i-ness with the atmosphere of a modern cocktail bar.
 The drinks are awesome, they sell great pizza by-the-slice, and the music is always on point.
-Because you are in Wynwood, weekend nights can get a little crowded and loud.
-Weekends are more subdued and first-date-friendly, except for the (very fun) Thursday Double Stubble party.
+Because you are in Wynwood, weekend nights can get crowded and loud.
+Weekdays or afternoon dates will be more subdued and first-date-friendly, except for maybe the (very fun) Thursday night Double Stubble party.

-Speaking of Lagniappe: Lagniappe.
-Is it a bit of a first-date cliche?
+Is Lagniappe a bit of a first-date cliche?
 Yes.
 But is it also still a really lovely spot to enjoy a bottle of wine and some cheese outside?
 Absolutely.
 The hardest part about planning a date here is the uncertainty of whether or not you’ll be able to find a table in the always-crowded backyard.
-So, this is another place where you’ll want to come during an off time, or pay a friend $15 to arrive 45 minutes before you to claim your table.
+So, this is another place where you’ll want to come during an off time, or pay a friend $15 to arrive 45 minutes before you and claim your table.

 There’s nothing too complicated going on at Lost Boy, which is why we love it for a first date.
 This place is pretty casual, but not at all divey.
 Grab a seat at the long bar, order a gin and tonic, and enjoy a noise level several merciful decibels below most of the surrounding Downtown bars.
 This is a great call for both a post-work Happy Hour or a post-9pm meet-up.